howsoai/howso-docs/source/user_guide/concepts.rst

 - **Targeted**

-    Most modeling workflows require a set of one or more input independent variables (or features) and output a set of one or more variables that depend on the input.
+    Most modeling workflows require a set of one or more independent input variables (or features) and output a set of one or more variables that depend on the input.
 Often, these outputs, which are the values you want to generate or predict, are called "target" variables or features.
 Workflows which predict target features are a type of *targeted*, or supervised, analysis.
     An example of targeted analysis would be if you are a doctor building a model to predict whether or not your patient has heart disease.
-For this analysis, your model would learn information on heart disease diagnoses (target feature), based on previous patient data, and then make predictions for new patients.
+For this analysis, your model would learn information on heart disease diagnoses (the target feature), based on previous patient data, and then make predictions for new patients.
 Your target feature, or output of the model, would be a positive or negative heart disease diagnosis prediction value.
 This target feature would depend on the input variables to the model, which may include a patient's age, weight, gender, and cholesterol levels.